aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-crm/barcode-generator-for-dynamics-crm/_index.md

 - ` `Save the record.
 ### **Get Token for BarCode in E-Mail**
 - Open E-mail.
-- Create email as you want.
+- Create an email as you want.
-- Press the Get Token Button on the top to insert token in email body.
+- Press the Get Token Button on the top to insert the token in the email body.
 - Select the BarCode Configuration and click insert.
-- Once sent, the token in email body is replaced by the BarCode.
+- Once sent, the token in the email body is replaced by the BarCode.
 ## **Video Demo**
 Please check [the video](https://youtu.be/KbAOdIPbTDM) below to see the plugin in action.
 ## **Support, Extend and Contribute**